 Funnel exploration – Lets you build multi-step funnels to segment and analyze conversion based user journeys:

 Segment overlap – Lets you analyze intersections of data.
-For example, U.S. traffic vs. mobile traffic and the overlap:
+For example, U.S. blog traffic vs. mobile devices blog traffic and the overlap:

 The Configure section lets you mark events as Conversions and configure conversions, set up custom audiences that can be used when targeting ads, and create custom dimensions.

 These advanced options go a little beyond the basics a blogger would need, but Google has extensive documentation on these features here.

 All serious bloggers and website owners need to be aware of key metrics that impact ROI.

 If you sell a product, then an obvious metric would be revenue.
 However, this isn't measurable in Google Analytics if you run an affiliate site or monetize with display ads.

 So, Google Analytics for bloggers is a necessary free tool with tons of engagement metrics you'll want to monitor and compare their performance over time:

 Users are the number of people who visit your website.
 You can see this metric from multiple screens within GA4, including the home page, Realtime reports, and Acquisition.

 GA4 records page views as an event and measures the number of pages that users view.